 Throughout his training and fellowships he has been involved in the teaching of medical students, other non ophthalmic medical professionals, including the Rural Vocational Training Scheme for General Practitioners, as well as supervision of registrars, and has several publications.

 Jess graduated from the University of Sydney in 2004 with a Bachelor of Applied Science in Orthoptics.
 Jess began working for the Children’s Eye Centre full time in January 2005 and has been employed here since.
-Jess now works as Orthoptist on Wednesdays and as Practice Manager on Mondays, Wednesdays and Thursdays.
+She gained her certificate IV in Health Administration in 2013.
+Jess now works as Practice Manager on Mondays, Wednesdays and Thursdays.
 In 2009 she presented at the Australian Orthoptic Conference on the controversial use of Tinted Lenses in the Treatment of Congenital Colour Blindness.
-In 2007 Jess worked for the School of Applied Vision Science at the University of Sydney as a part time clinical educator for the undergraduate Orthoptists.
-She gained her certificate IV in Health Administration in 2013.
+In 2007 Jess worked for the University of Sydney as a part time clinical educator for undergraduate Orthoptists, and is currently employed by the University of Technology Sydney as a practitioner teacher for orthoptics.
+She has presented at National and State conferences and co-authored with Dr Flaherty a paper calling for a national approach to pre-school vision screening.
+Jess is registered on the Australian Orthoptic Board.

 Wendy graduated from the University of Sydney in 2010 with a Bachelor of Health Science and a Masters in Clinical Vision Science and began working at the Children’s Eye Centre from January 2011.
 She is a member of Orthoptics Australia and is registered on the Australian Orthoptic Board.
 In 2011 she presented at the Australian Orthoptic Conference on the topic of Nystagmus in children.
 In 2012 she presented again on the topics of Dyslexia and Examining the Child with Intermittent Exotropia.
 She is also a practitioner teacher UTS for the orthoptics course there.
 She speaks fluent Cantonese.